infobloxopen/ebpf/README.md

   text of **HELP**.
 The map value to use is determined by the **KEY**, byte position **POS**, and length **LEN** in bytes.  **LEN** can be at most 8 bytes (64 bits).
 The integer value should be little endian.

+Please be aware of the considerable footgun potential of this plugin.
+An XDP program attached to an interface will act on _all_ ingress packets to the interface - not just packets bound for CoreDNS.

 ## eBPF Program and Map Requirements

 The program must be an XDP program, and main function named `xdp_prog`.